millerlp/BivalveBit/Hardware/README.md

  * Writes data to a standard microSD card

  Hardware design files for the main board were originally created in KiCad 5.1, in the directory BivalveBit_RevE.
+The files have been updated to KiCad 6.0.1.

  Hardware design files for the heart rate (and temperature) sensor board were created in Autodesk EAGLE 9.6, and are available in the Mussel_heartrate_RevC_EAGLE directory.
+A version imported into KiCad 6.0.1 is available in the directory Mussel_heartrate_RevC_KiCad.

+ Hardware design files in KiCad 6.0.1 for the Hall effect sensor board using an Allegro A1395 Hall effect sensor can be found in the directory Hall_effect_sensor_board_A139x.